20801256

 Description

-Examine the history and process of journalism behind “hot button” issues and controversies in science.
-Apply quantitative literacy skills to scientific claims and evaluate what makes a scientific finding newsworthy.
-Write about research with clarity in a compelling format while staying true to the underlying facts, context, and concept.
-Communicate to a broad, diverse audience and examine the influence of scientific evidence in policymaking.
+Science Communication examines the history and communication processes behind grand challenges and controversies in science.
+Students apply quantitative and qualitative skills, alongside AI to investigate scientific claims and evaluate newsworthiness of a scientific finding.
+Students learn to communicate research with clarity in a compelling format while staying true to the facts.
+Students will learn to communicate to broad audiences and examine the role of scientific evidence in policymaking.

 Total Credits